pedroanisio/py_dev_guide_2025/dev_guide_2005_full.md

 ## 2. Code Style & Formatting

 * **Follow PEP 8:** Adhering to the official style guide significantly improves readability and consistency.
 Key aspects include naming conventions, code layout, imports organization, and comments.
-* **Use Automatic Formatters:** Tools like `black` enforce a consistent code style with minimal configuration. `isort` specifically sorts imports.
+* **Use Automatic Formatters:** Tools like `ruff` (which includes formatting capabilities) enforce a consistent code style with minimal configuration. `isort` specifically sorts imports, though Ruff can also handle this.
 Many developers use them as part of their workflow or CI/CD pipeline.
 * **Use Linters: Ruff** (lint + format + fix) as the default; add Flake8/Pylint only if you need a plugin Ruff doesn't yet cover.
-* **Exception‑to‑rule:** long dictionary literals that exceed 120 chars may keep single line *if* black keeps them readable; justify in PR.
+* **Exception‑to‑rule:** long dictionary literals that exceed 120 chars may keep single line *if* the formatter keeps them readable; justify in PR.
 * **Naming Conventions:**

   * `lower_case_with_underscores` for functions, methods, variables, and modules.